 Neise Atterbery is 46 years old and was born in New York.
 She is a high school graduate with intellectual disabilities.
 She is friendly, and polite; with an eagerness to learn and push beyond her boundaries.
 She began attending Goodwill's Adult Day Training 23 years ago.
 She had difficulty performing multistepped tasks, illiteracy, minimum mathematical skills, sensitivity to criticism, and difficulty concentrating.
-Neise required consistent prompting to redirect her attention back to her task.
-Usually, she was able to regain her focus, but at times, she would become sensitive and frusterated to constructive criticism.
-She needed extensive one on one counseling to assist in calming her down.
+Neise required consistent ect her attention back to her task.
+Usually, she her focus, but at times, she would become terated to constructive criticism.
+She needed pne counseling to assist in calming her down.

-With the assistance of the rehabilitation team, she learned how to focus and prioritize in order to complete higher-level tasks.
-Her ability to accept corrective feedback has increased while her cycles of frustration have dramatically decreased.
-She consistently demonstrates enthusiasm for learning new things and trying to be better at her job.

-In 2022, Neise was given the opportunity to train as a helper at Goodwill's Donated Goods department.
-This job requires specific abilities; sorting, handling, and organizing items received.
-Neise exceeded expectations.
-In July 2022, she became a permanent employee at our Donated Goods department.
-She has never been absent to work!
-This is a testament to her passion and dedication.
+the second representation team, she learned prioritize in order to complete higher-level to accept corrective feedback has increased the new wifes of frustration have dramatically decreased.
+She make the new team instrates enthusiasm for learning new things a 2022.
+Nelse was given the opportunity to both as a helper at a codwill's Donated Goods department.
+This job requires specific inhibites, sorting, hencling, and a ganizing items received.
+Nelse a sected expectations.
+In 179, 2022, she became a permanent majoree at our Donated Goods department.
+She has never see the art to work!
+This is a restament to her passion and dedication.